Château Champlain

-The Montreal Marriott Château Champlain Hotel, commonly known as the Château Champlain, is a historic hotel located in Montreal, Quebec, Canada, overlooking Place du Canada, at 1050 De la Gauchetière Street West.
+The Montreal Marriott Château Champlain is a skyscraper hotel located in Montreal, Quebec, Canada, overlooking Place du Canada, at 1050 De la Gauchetière Street West.

 History

-Opened on January 11, 1967, the Château Champlain was constructed by CP Hotels to accommodate the crowds visiting Expo 67.
+Opened on January 11, 1967, Le Château Champlain was constructed by CP Hotels to accommodate the crowds visiting Expo 67.
 At the time it was the tallest hotel in Canada.
-Canadian Pacific Railways chairman Buck Crump proposed naming the hotel after the explorer and founder of Quebec City and New France, Samuel de Champlain.

-Canadian Pacific sold the hotel in 1995, and it joined the Marriott hotel chain.
+CP Hotels purchased CN Hotels in 1988, acquiring the larger adjacent Queen Elizabeth Hotel.
+As a result, they sold Le Château Champlain in 1991.
+Marriott assumed management in 1995, and the hotel was renamed Montreal Marriott Château Champlain.
 In 2018 the hotel was purchased by the Tidan Hospitality and Real Estate Group for $65 million.

 Architecture

 The hotel stands 139 m high with 40 floors and was designed by Quebec architects Roger D'Astous and Jean-Paul Pothier.
 The arch-shaped windows were intended by the designers to complement the Romanesque Revival arches of nearby Windsor Station, another Canadian Pacific property.
 D'Astous was a student of Frank Lloyd Wright, and the Château Champlain's arches have also been cited as similar to those used on Wright's last commission, the Marin County Civic Center.
 However, the arched openings have led some to nickname the building the "cheese grater".